pdrohrosario/pdrohrosario/README.md

 I'm currently in **Brisbane, Australia** on an exchange program, combining my passion for technology with personal growth:

-- 🎓 **Studying English at ILSC** – Working towards B2 level proficiency
+- 🎓 **Studying English at ILSC** – Working towards improve my proficiency
 - 💼 **Open to opportunities** – Looking to connect with professionals and companies in the Australian tech scene

 ---